pauldorehill/FSharp.Data.Cypher/README.md

 OPTIONAL MATCH currently throws a spanner in the works since it will happily return `null` in place of node or relationship.
 When this is returned from the database the deserilizer will still be expecting a node, sees `null` and will intentionally throw `ArgumentNullException`.
 There is a nice solution coming for this where the OPTIONAL MATCH query will only work with a record option... coming soon.

 ## FOREACH Clause
 [FOREACH](https://neo4j.com/docs/cypher-manual/current/clauses/foreach/) is a special type of clause in cypher... as such it is implemented as its own builder of type `Foreach`.
-It is then used inside the `cypher {  }` builder and `ForEach`'s can be nested within other `ForEach`'s
+It is then used inside the `cypher` builder and `ForEach`'s can be nested within other `ForEach`'s
 ```fsharp
 cypher {
     for person in Graph.Person do